 More often than not, and unless the behaviour is persistent, the remedy for unacceptable practices resides within the research team.
-In their most serious forms, unacceptable practices are subject to sanction, but at the very least every effort must be made to prevent, discourage and stop them through training, supervision and mentoring and through the provision of a positive and supportive research environment.
+In their most serious forms, unacceptable practices may be investigated under the University's Disciplinary Procedure (QA112), and may lead to disciplinary sanction, but at the very least every effort must be made to prevent, discourage and stop them through training, supervision and mentoring and through the provision of a positive and supportive research environment.